How are attorney’s fees paid?

 - ALL Mileage and Travel Expenses incurred in connection with treatment, obtaining prescriptions, traveling to a deposition or to medical evaluations

-- If you can’t work at your usual job, and your employer can’t or won’t offer you a lighter duty job modified in line with your doctor’s orders, you should receive weekly Temporary Disability payments calculated on the basis of all earnings from all sources.
-Payment of Temporary Disability is limited to 104 weeks
+- If you can’t work at your usual job, and your employer can’t or won’t offer you a lighter or modified job paying what you were making before you got hurt, you should receive weekly Temporary Disability payments based on your actual wage loss calculated on the basis of all earnings from all sources.
+Payment of Temporary Disability is usually limited to 104 weeks

 - Once your condition has stabilized, and if there are going to be permanent or long term medical restrictions, a limited earning capacity or other medical problems restricting your strength or ability to move, you should receive a“Partial Permanent Disability” award paid weekly.